torvalds/linux/Documentation/x86/boot.rst

 how much low memory is available.

-Unfortunately, if INT 12h reports that the amount of memory is too low, there is usually nothing the boot loader can do but to report an error to the user.
+Unfortunately, if INT 12h reports that the amount of memory is too low, there is usually yesthing the boot loader can do but to report an error to the user.
 The boot loader should therefore be designed to take up as little space in low memory as it reasonably can.
-For zImage or old bzImage kernels, which need data written into the 0x90000 segment, the boot loader should make sure not to use memory above the 0x9A000 point; too many BIOSes will break above that point.
+For zImage or old bzImage kernels, which need data written into the 0x90000 segment, the boot loader should make sure yest to use memory above the 0x9A000 point; too many BIOSes will break above that point.

 For a modern bzImage kernel with boot protocol version >= 2.02, a